Vacation rentals in Kingston

 Guests agree: these stays are highly rated for location, cleanliness, and more.

-Sit on the front porch watching people go by and gaze at the old Dutch church.
-This unit is in a townhouse built in the 1890s with vintage details including ornamental ceilings, a bay window and decorative fireplaces alongside contemporary artwork.
+Re-capture the allure of the past while indulging in modern luxury in this home originally built in the 1890s.
+The residence showcases original detailed ceilings, a mid-century design aesthetic, repointed original brick, and bright splashes of color.
 Entire 900sqf 1st floor unit.
 Includes 1 bedroom(Queen), private kitchen/dinning room, living room and a bathroom.
 The townhouse is restored with beautiful, vintage details but also with all the comforts of modern living like high speed Wifi, digital thermostats and entry to the home via smart lock. *additional one time fee of $25 to set up air mattress for 2 guests.
 All guests are welcome to use all facilities on our property; including our backyard.
-The apartment is in the heart of historic uptown Kingston.
-It’s within walking distance of many of the sights of the uptown Stockade district of New York’s first capital.
-Explore the weekend farmers’ market, restaurants, museums, and music venues.
-The Bau Guesthouse is easily accessible by bus or by car.
+The property is centrally located in the heart of historical uptown Kingston.
+Explore the weekend farmers market just steps from the front porch, as well as local cafes, restaurants, museums, and music venues.
+The Bau Guesthouse is easily accessible.
 It is 7min walk from the Kingston Trailways bus stop and 5min drive from I-87 throughway exit 19.
-Parking on our street is metered Monday - Saturday 9am to 5pm.
+Parking on our street is metered Monday - Friday 9am to 5pm.
 Also free street parking is available just around corner from us.

 The Ivy on the Stone